 The Colonnades, Signet Library, Edinburgh, Scotland

-The Colonnades at the Signet Library in Edinburgh is one of the most impressive and posh afternoon teas in Edinburgh.
+The Colonnades at the Signet Library in Edinburgh is one of Edinburgh’s most impressive and posh afternoon teas.
 For £30 per person, you will be served the finest tea, pastries and savoury sandwiches from silver pots and plates.

 The place itself is really impressive too – it’s a small private library, and it looks really beautiful.
 The combination of great service, nice atmosphere and delicious food and tea makes this afternoon tea ceremony really one of the best you can visit in Scotland.

 Don’t forget to book your table at least 1 or even 2 weeks in advance during the busy summer times.